mscdex/ssh2/README.md

 Examples
 ========

-* Authenticate using keys, execute `uptime` on a server, and disconnect afterwards:
+* Authenticate using keys and execute `uptime` on a server:

 ```javascript
 var Connection = require('ssh2');